Inferring Expected Runtimes of Probabilistic Integer Programs Using Expected Sizes

 \end{definition}

-So $\eval{\tbound (t)}{\initstate}$ bounds the number of executions of $t$ and $\sbound (t,x)$ over-approximates the greatest absolute value that $x\in \VV$ takes after the application of the transition $t$ in any admissible finite path.
-Note that \cref{def:time_bounds} does not apply to $\tin$ and $\tout$, since they are not contained \paper{\layout{\mypagebreak}} in $\T$.
+So $\tbound (t)$ is a bound on the number of executions of $t$ and $\sbound (t,x)$ over-approximates the greatest absolute value that $x\in \VV$ takes after the application of the transition $t$ in any admissible finite path.
+Note that \cref{def:time_bounds} does not apply to $\tin$ and $\tout$, since they are not contained in $\T$.

 We call a tuple $(\tbound,\sbound)$ a (non-probabilistic) \emph{bound pair}.
 We will use such non-probabilistic bound pairs for an initialization of expected bounds (\cref{theorem:liftingofbounds}) and to compute improved expected runtime and size bounds in \cref{sec:Computing_Runtime_Bounds,sec:Computing Size Bounds}.